Skip over navigation to page content

 LGBT History

-searching for 'homosexual' on the Scottish Archive Network, you will find details of the papers of Ian Dunn and of Outright Scotland, including records of the Scottish Minorities Group and the Scottish Homosexual Rights Group
+for example, searching for 'homosexual' on the Scottish Archive Network, you will find details of the papers of Ian Dunn and of Outright Scotland in the National Records of Scotland, including records of the Scottish Minorities Group and the Scottish Homosexual Rights Group

-Gay and Lesbian History at The National Archives in London
+Sexuality and Gender Identity History Research Guide by The National Archives in London

 source for the study of gay activism in Britain which followed the publication of the Wolfenden Report in 1958